 by wardens in many shapes and sizes,

-teachers or boy bands,
+teachers or feminists,

 all these are the same.